Xavier University – Ateneo de Cagayan: Academics

-In addition to the courses being offered by the university, there are programs specifically designed to train "engaged citizens and effective leaders".
-These include a first-year course in Ignatian spirituality, social exposure and reflection as part of the course curriculum.
-A second-year course fulfills the requirement for community service experience, on a weekly basis.
-Also, at least four courses in theology and in philosophy are required, with Muslim students allowed to study their own religious tradition.

 Professional schools

 Graduate school

 The Graduate School offers the university's post-baccalaureate programs, through doctoral studies.
 Its council is the Graduate School Student Council.

-College of Law
+School of Law

-The College of Law offers a Juris Doctor program.
+The School of Law offers a Juris Doctor program.
 Its student council is the Association of Law Students.
 Its team is called Legis and its mascot is the goddess Dike (Lady Justice).

-Studies are both history and research-oriented, and offer legal aid for the marginalized members of society.
+Studies are both history and research-oriented, and offer legal aid for the marginalized members of society through the Xavier University Center for Legal Assistance.

-Its curriculum is designed to widen and deepen appreciation and understanding of the history and development of law and to encourage continuing education and research consistent with the nature of the field.
-Together with the Xavier University Center for Legal Assistance, students of the College of Law provide legal and paralegal assistance to marginalized members of society.
-Early on, they are exposed to litigation, consultation and counseling, which enable them to develop a logical and analytical mind, uphold high ethical standards, and possess a mastery of communication skills vital in effective law practice.

-The College of Law aspires to attain superior performance and service.
+The School of Law aspires to attain superior performance and service.
 Its students have won in national and international moot court competitions and law debates.
 It has produced graduates who are nationally distinguished law practitioners, corporate counsels, policy makers, local chief executives, and judiciary officials.

-On November 11, 2011, the college was named an "Outstanding Law School" by the Legal Education Board of the Supreme Court of the Philippines, and it was recognized as being one of the ten best-performing law schools in the Philippines from 2001 to 2011.
+On November 11, 2011, the School was named an "Outstanding Law School" by the Legal Education Board of the Supreme Court of the Philippines, and it was recognized as being one of the ten best-performing law schools in the Philippines from 2001 to 2011.
 A plaque was presented to its dean, Atty.
 Raul R. Villanueva, as outstanding law dean.
 On the 2015 bar exam the school ranked seventh among law-schools-with-20-examinees-or-more, and one examinee came in eighth.